 - Facebook will prioritize streamers who pay for ad-space over streamers who don’t.

 - Facebook Gaming has lax privacy issues.
 Viewers are still logged in with their real names, and it is easier for malicious users to track people.

 - Some people don’t like the design of the user interface.

 - Facebook is an older social media site.
 It launched in 2004.
 This means that now, there are people who have social accounts who were born after the platform’s creation.
 The younger generation views it as their “parent’s social network,” and many opt for other apps.
-Facebook isn’t ready to give up the fight for the young crowd and have released platforms (such as Lasso to be a direct competitor of TikTok).
+Facebook isn’t ready to give up the fight for the young crowd.

 It is difficult for all broadcasting platforms to compete with Twitch.
 Twitch has a great sense of community with a lot of loyalists.
 It is essentially the same as Bitcoin versus any altcoin.
 People gravitate toward the original and are naturally skeptical toward others.